-To replace the filters, locate the appropriate filter.
-On the bottom of the cube adjacent to the filter you will find a small set screw the holds the filter into the cube.
-Loosen this screw with a .050" (1.27mm) hex tool and the filter will drop out (hold the cube with the filter facing down near a flat surface so that the filter falls only a short distance).
-When replacing the filters make sure that the arrow printed on the edge of the filter is pointing into the cube toward the dichroic mirror.
+Once you understand the light paths through the cube, replacing the filters is pretty straight forward.
+On the bottom of the cube you will find a small set screw the holds the filter into the cube.
+Loosen this screw with a .050" (1.27mm) hex tool and the filter should drop out.
+When replace the filters make sure that the arrow printed on the edge of the filter is pointing "into" the cube.